MRUTYUNJAYAMOHANTY/Python/README.md

 # Python
-Python is written in C. We are covering DSA with Python from scratch to advanced.
+Python is a high-level programming language & written in C. We are covering DSA with Python from scratch to advanced.